xapian/xapian/xapian-core/docs/valueranges.rst

 NumberValueRangeProcessor
 =========================

-.. note: this class had a design flaw in Xapian 1.0.0 and 1.0.1 - you should avoid using it with releases of Xapian earlier than 1.0.2.
+.. note:: This class had a design flaw in Xapian 1.0.0 and 1.0.1 - you should avoid using it with releases of Xapian earlier than 1.0.2.

 This class allows you to implement numeric range searches.
 The numbers used